makeri89/dartsbot/README.md

 FIGURE_FILE=<filename-for-matplotlib-figure>
 ```

+Or check the `.env.example` file for an example.
 Then create a virtual environment, activate it and install the required packages:

 ```bash
 python3 -m venv venv